About Statewide Database

 Our Mission Statement

 The Statewide Database (SWDB) is the redistricting database for the state of California.
-In 2001 and 2011, these data were used for state legislative, congressional, Board of Equalization and local redistrictings following the 2000 and 2010 Censuses respectively as mandated by law.
+In 2001, 2011, and 2021 these data were used for state legislative, congressional, Board of Equalization and local redistrictings following the 2000, 2010, and 2020 Censuses respectively as mandated by law.
 Data collection and processing for the redistricting are ongoing tasks conducted over a ten year period of time, starting with the collection of the decennial census at the beginning of each decade.
 With each statewide election between redistrictings, updated data sets are made available as a free, public resource as soon they are processed.
-Currently the data are collected for the 2021 redistricting.

 Statewide Database staff is dedicated to providing nonpartisan support and assistance to all interested in using these data, including the general public, scholars and politicians.
 We provide raw data via the Internet free of charge or CD-ROMs with data at cost.
 Our staff can assist in downloading and FTP access, formatting and using statistical analysis packages.
 We monitor the development of Geographical Information Systems for redistricting and have copies of the most common packages available in our offices in order to be able to provide assistance on how to use them with our data.